angr/angr-doc/simuvex.md

 exits = sirsb.flat_exits()
 ```

-These exits can then be passed into `p.sim_block` to continue execution!
+These exits can then be passed into `b.sim_block` to continue execution!

 ## SimProcedures